 After 40, skin cell turnover begins to slow, meaning that your complexion is no longer great at sloughing off dead and dry skin.
-Couple this with a decrease in sebum production and skin can start to look a little dull.
-To keep your skin fresh, you should be using a gentle peel at least once a week.
+Coupe this with a decrease in sebum production and skin can start to look a little dull.
+To keep your skin fresh,you should be using a gentle peel at least once a week.
 Unlike harsh scrubs, peels evenly remove the top layer of dead skin without causing micro abrasions.
-Try my TCA Multi-Acid Face Peel, a self-neutralizing, brush-on version that will help soften the appearance of fine lines and give you a healthy glow.
+Try my TCA Multi-Acid Face Peel,a self-neutralizing, brush-on version that will help soften the appearance of fine lines and give you a healthy glow.

 Even if you spent most of your thirties slathered in sunscreen, you might still begin to notice dark spots popping up.
 Most of us expose our skin to serious sun damage in our teens and twenties—a practice we often don’t see the consequences of until well into our forties.
-If you’re noticing signs of hyperpigmentation on your skin, add a microroller to your routine with a serum.
+If you’re noticing signs of hyperpigmentation on your skin, add a microroller to your routine.
 It’s a completely safe at-home device that gently (and painlessly) pricks your skin with teeny tiny needles.
-Microrolling not only helps your serums work better; it also helps lighten spots and smooth out fine lines.
+Microrolling not only helps your serums work better; it also helps lighten spots with excess melanin.

 Get that blood pumping!
 Nothing helps your skin glow like breaking a good sweat.Sweat contains lactic acid, a hydrating and exfoliating powerhouse that helps skin look brighter and healthier.
 Try to keep your exercise routine interesting.
 Try yoga one day to tone and reverse signs of skin stress, cardio the next to increase blood flow to your skin, and weight training to visibly plump and tighten any crepey skin you might be seeing on your arms and legs.